Located on a plain at the south rim of the Snake River Canyon, the beautiful city of Twin Falls, Idaho is a great one to visit.

 TWIN FALLS VISITOR CENTER

-If you’re looking for some on-site information as soon as you get to Twin Falls, then you have to check out the Twin Falls Visitor Center.
-This Visitor Center is the hub to find all the information you could want to learn about Twin Falls, Idaho.
+If you’re looking for some on-site information about the area, then you have to stop by the Twin Falls Visitor Center.
+You’ll want to explore the Twin Falls Visitor Center because it is the hub to find all the information you could want to learn about this Idaho town.

-As with many of the famous things in Twin Falls, the Twin Falls Visitor Center sits at the top of the Snake River Canyon, and it is a great place to go whether you’re looking into – or are only curious – about things to do in Twin Falls.
+As with many of the famous things here, the Twin Falls Visitor Center sits at the top of the Snake River Canyon, and it is a great place to go whether you’re looking into – or are only curious – about things to do in Twin Falls.

 AWOL ADVENTURE SPORTS